Skip to main content

 curl -s https://example.com/favicon.ico | md5sum

-shodan search http.favicon.hash:HASH_VALUE
+shodan search "http.favicon.hash:$MMH3_HASH"

-Google Analytics Pivoting
+Google Analytics / Tag Pivoting

-3. Correlate domains using same tracking ID
+3. Correlate domains using the same tracking / container ID.

 Shared Resources